 5. Act on Long Term Solutions

-Nobody wants dealing with difficult residents regularly.
-Once the issues have been resolved, look into preventing the issue from coming up again.
-The long term solution may involve a major repair or a capital improvement,, and your board should be prepared to implement them as needed.
+Nobody wants to deal with difficult residents regularly.
+Once the issues are resolved, look into preventing the issue from coming up again.
+The long term solution may involve a major repair or a capital improvement, and your board should be prepared to implement them as needed.

 Dealing with difficult residents?
-We at Cedar Management Group can advise you in resolving issues with difficult residents, as well as all the other management needs for your HOA.
-Contact us today, let us know how we can help your community association.
+We can advise you in resolving issues with difficult residents as well as all the other management needs for your HOA.
+Let us know how we can help your community association.